Concordium/concordium.github.io/source/shared/smart-contracts/guides/fallback-entrypoints.rst

 Fallback entrypoints
 ====================

-This guide will show you how to use fallback entrypoints, which can be useful when creating a proxy for your smart contract.
+This guide explains how to use fallback entrypoints, which can be useful when creating a proxy for your smart contract.

 Preparation